hmarcelino/dotfiles/README.md

 # dotFiles

-It started to be a simple .files repository but it moved to something more.
-Now, it can also install the necessary applications.
-By executing the `_install.sh` script it will configure the machine making it reach the desired state.
+It started to be a simple .files repository but it growth to be something more.
+Now, it can also setup a computer with the necessary applications.
+Executing the `install.sh` script it will configure the machine making it reach the desired state.

 My .files and configurations used.
 Fork it and adapt to your needs.